I must warn you guys before you decide to read this tutorial. There will be a lot of pictures involved here, so be prepared.

 Sew both sides of bag lining together.
 Meet the good sides together, then sew the left and right sides.
 Leave the bottom part open.

 Now we are going to attach the lining to the bag.
 Fold the top part of the lining around 1cm to the bad side.
-Meet the lining with the body, with the position around under the jeans' button.
+Meet the lining of the body, with the position around under the jeans' button.
 Sew it by hand.
 If your sewing machine can sew it, then use a machine to sew.

 |Fold the lining a little bit on the jeans button area|